jeduardo/odf2pdf/README.md

 ## TODOs

-* Instantiate more than one libreoffice instance for conversion (bottleneck seems to be a single instance)
 * Unique IDs per request for logging
-* Cron job or Celery task for removing old files

 ## Fonts

 For best results, install the following packages:

 * MS Core Fonts: apt-get install ttf-mscorefonts-installer)
 * Carlito and Caladea (to replace Calibri and Cambria): apt-get install fonts-crosextra-carlito fonts-crosextra-caladea
 * PowerPoint Viewer 97 fonts: https://gist.github.com/maxwelleite/10774746